You Can Help

-Donations made in Jody's name can be made using the "donate" link above (please include a note for that purpose) or may be sent by mail to: HVRL Inc PO Box 727, Highland NY 12528
+Donations made in Leonard's name can be made using the "donate" link above (please include a note for that purpose) or may be sent by mail to: HVRL Inc PO Box 727, Highland NY 12528

 Memorial Funds have been established in honor of the following individuals, if you'd like your donation to be added to one of these funds please include a note